Oven-Baked Baby Back Ribs Finished on the Grill

-I decided to cook a Prime Rib for Easter this year.
-It seems like Publix grocery chain tends to discount beef this time of year, so I was able to snag a nice standing rib roast for $6.99 per lb.
-I have oven cooked in the past, and I have also smoked one.
-My daughter…
+I decided to cook a prime rib for Easter this year.
+Publix tends to discount beef around this time of year, and I was able to snag a nice standing rib roast for $6.99/lb.
+I’ve cooked prime rib in the oven before, and I’ve also smoked one.
+My daughter gifted me a book a few…

 Big Breakfast Saturday